 Have you ever seen a bidet in a fancy hotel or while traveling?
 Many Americans are puzzled by these bathroom fixtures.
 They have no idea what they are for or how to use them.
-Traditionally, there were toilets and free standing bidets.
+Traditionally, there were toilets and free-standing bidets.
 You do not pee in a bidet!
 And the bidet is not a fountain for drinking or washing your feet.
-Now, there are many toilets that come with a bidet seat…so you don’t have to switch from the toilet to the bidet.
-Readers want to know if a bidet seat is safe.
+(You would be amazed by some of the messages we have received!)
+Now, many toilets come with a bidet seat attachment so you don’t have to move from the toilet to a separate fixture.
+Quite a few readers recommend bidets for hemorrhoids or anal itching.
+The research is equivocal at best.

 This reader raises a question others have asked about: